John Alvheim: Personal life

-Alvheim was born in Øygarden, Hordaland, to fisherman and farmer Joakim Knutsen Alvheim (1893–1958) and housewife Ingeborg Larsen (1895–1972).
+Alvheim was born in Øygarden Municipality, Hordaland, to fisherman and farmer Joakim Knutsen Alvheim (1893–1958) and housewife Ingeborg Larsen (1895–1972).
 From 1954 to 1956 he worked in the Norwegian Navy as a Medical Quartermaster, and finished his education as a nurse anesthetist.
 After working some years in Norway at Askim sykehus, from 1958 to 1961 he worked as head nurse at the United Nations Interim Force in Lebanon, and later returned to work in Norway at Notodden sykehus.
 After that he did several missions as an aid worker, for the Norwegian Church Aid in Bangladesh in 1972 and Ethiopia in 1974, and for the Red Cross in Lebanon in 1976.

 He also devoted much of his life to help less fortunate children in developing countries, building an orphanage for children in Bangladesh in 1979.
 He was married in 1980 to nurse Aune-Liisa Kankaanpää (born 29 December 1944).

 Alvheim co-authored the autobiography Fra småting til Storting with Maj-Lis Stordal in 1990.

 Political career

 Alvheim started his political career for the Christian Democratic Party.
-He was elected to a local office in Notodden for the party in 1967 and was a deputy Member of Parliament for the party from 1973 to 1977.
+He was elected to a local office in Notodden Municipality for the party in 1967 and was a deputy Member of Parliament for the party from 1973 to 1977.
 During the 1980s he however changed to the Progress Party, and in 1989 was elected into the Norwegian parliament from Telemark.
 He was a member of the Health Committee from 1989 to 2005, the last eight years as its leader.